isinicolle/isinicolle/README.md

 <h1> 🦉 </h1>

 <div align="justify">
-<h6>🔭I'm currently working on different projects to learn more and have experience! 🏋🏻‍♀.
-I'm currently learning web development and other programming languages, I really like programming!.
+<h6>🔭I'm currently working on different projects to learn more and have experience! 🏋🏻‍♀.Currently learning web development and other programming languages, I really like programming!.
 Fun facts: Exercise and taking courses is my passion.
 I like to learn from everything, I love studying a lot!💓/.
 Being an IT professional requires being self-taught and studying daily.</h6>
 </div>

 ______